 As we look to improve how we do our work, we need to look at what we do at work.
 The reality of work is that only a minor percentage of the work we do drives most of the value.
-This is known as the Pareto Principle.
-The Pareto Principle, named after esteemed economist Vilfredo Pareto, specifies that 80% of consequences come from 20% of the causes, asserting an unequal relationship between inputs and outputs.
-To put in work terms, the Pareto Principle (also known as the 80/20 rule) states that 80% of “value” is derived from 20% of the work.
+This is known as Pareto’s Principle.
+Pareto’s Principle, named after esteemed economist Vilfredo Pareto, specifies that 80% of consequences come from 20% of the causes, asserting an unequal relationship between inputs and outputs.
+To put in work terms, Pareto’s Principle (also known as the 80/20 rule) states that 80% of “value” is derived from 20% of the work.

 To further this argument, Ashling Partners previously conducted a survey on employee engagement.
 Our results included:

 • 86% of respondents believe their contributions at work have a meaningful impact on the overall success of the organization.

 • While 56% of respondents believe that most of their time is not spent on activities that are meaningful to the overall success of the organization.

 • Finally, 95% of respondents believe if their work contributions were more meaningful to the overall success of the organization, they would be more engaged as employees.